Caching in WordPress is often misunderstood (and sites run slower than they should as a result).

 WordPress is a database-driven CMS, meaning there are many moving parts when handling an incoming request.
 Out-of-the-box WordPress has to query the database and render the page before it can be sent to a user.
 This happens on every single incoming request, which is hugely inefficient if the page content hasn’t changed.
 A typical request will look something like this:

 As a general rule, the more moving parts involved with handling a request, the longer a user has to wait for a response, and the more system resources are used.
 To combat this, caching is often performed in layers, with each layer sitting in front of a moving part.
 The three prominent layers in WordPress are often broken down to:

 Let’s dive into each of those layers.
 We’ll work from the outside in, which brings us to browser caching.

 Although browser caching doesn’t necessarily help with application response time or throughput (at least in the realms of WordPress), it is the most important layer when it comes to reducing the amount of data that must be sent from the server to the browser.
 This can make your site feel much more responsive because static assets such as CSS, JS, and images appear much quicker if they’re cached by the browser.

 When it comes to understanding the browser cache, the network tab in your browser’s developer tools is your friend.
 Let’s take a look at the browser cache in action, by loading the SpinupWP site as an example.
 The first page load won’t have any assets cached by the browser.
 (I’ve turned on ‘Disable cache’ to spoof an initial page load).

 The metrics we’re interested in is the amount of data transferred and the total resources.

 1.2 MB / 1.2 MB transferred

 First, be aware that each metric has two values (1.2 MB / 1.2 MB) because you can filter the results by resource type.
-This allows you to easily see which type of resources is taking up the majority of the bandwidth.
+This allows you to easily see which type of resource is taking up the majority of the bandwidth.